Ampersand-ASL/asl-parrot/README.md

 * Will make an announcement if the calling node is unreachable from the public internet (i.e. if your firewall isn't configured properly).
+* Supports a network testing API (ASL internal use only) that can provide the results of the network test for an arbitrary node.
 * DTMF 1 generates an audio sweep pattern that is used for testing/characterizing audio hardware.
 The sweep is preceded by an FSK signal for synchronizing test devices.